-As in the past, the BTI world is divided into seven regions.
+As in the past, the BTI divides the world into seven regions.
 Each region is supervised by a regional coordinator with significant experience in his or her respective region.
 As your point of contact, your regional coordinator can provide support and answer any questions you might have about the BTI.

-This manual contains and explains all the criteria and questions guiding the country assessments for the BTI 2008.
+This manual contains and explains all the criteria and questions that will guide the country assessments for the BTI 2010.
 The aim of the manual is to ensure a common understanding of the BTI's criteria, questions and concepts.
-This shall facilitate comparable assessments, reliable and objective ratings and a transparent review process.
-The manual provides.
+This will facilitate comparable assessments, reliable and objective ratings and a transparent review process.
+The manual provides:

 - Information on how to write your contribution and evaluate countries - The research questions and evaluation levels structuring the country reports - The questionnaire and evaluation sheets for the numerical country ratings.
-To lighten your workload and improve score management efficiency, we moved this year to an easy-to-use Excel template for your numerical ratings.